maco4457/PPL-Paper/presentation.md

 ===============================================

-#Introduction#
+#1.
+Introduction#

 - point
   - sub point
 	- sub point

-#Strong vs. weak typing#
+#2.
+Strong vs. weak typing#
 - Strongly typed: language prevents successful execution of an operation on arguments that have differing types
 - Weakly typed: language allows implicit conversions (casts) on types when different types are present in an operation, without necessarily throwing errors

-#Dynamic vs static#
+#3.
+Dynamic vs static#
 - Dynamically typed: types are checked during runtime
 - Statically  typed: types are checked at compile/interpretation time

-#Duck typing#
+#4.
+Duck typing#
 "If it walks like a duck, talks like a duck..."
 A duck-typed language is dynamic and does its type checking at runtime.

+#5.#

 _EAFP:_